Seasonal adjustment is a statistical technique that attempts to measure and remove the influences of predictable

 of Columbia, census regions and divisions, and a handful of large substate areas and their respective balance-of-state areas.

-and State Employment and Unemployment news release and published in the BLS time-series database.
+Unemployment news release and published in the BLS time-series database.

 Employment and unemployment estimates for non-modeled metropolitan areas and metropolitan divisions are also seasonally adjusted each